pushwa/threeJS-GLTF-Start/README.md

-# three.js - GLTF Startingpoint
+# three.js - GLTF Start

 A starting point for using gltf models in three.